renancvr/tv_serial_control/README.md

 An arduino skecth intended to act as way of controlling TVs.
 It receives a serial RS-232 comnmand from a automation system and covert it to IR commands

 The IR commands were extracted from an Samsung TV

+It's necessary the use of an RS232 to TTL to converter to correct the voltages